ROOTS Week 2019

 - What do we mean by class and class privilege?
 What do we mean by power?
 How are they related?

 - How does class intensify or lessen intersecting identities like race, ability, and gender?
 How is class connected to environmental injustice?

 - How do we understand class in ways that are accountable to the history of race as an originating and driving force in our current system?
 (E.g. not using class analysis to trump race analysis.)

 - How does all of this impact us as artists and activists?
 How are our practices, our fields, our movements shaped by and responding to class?

 - What are our legacies and practices of resourcefulness?
 Of manifesting abundance?
 Of working within/against/beyond the capitalist economy in creative, values-aligned ways?

 We’ve got a lot to talk about!
 And over the course of the year – before, during, and after ROOTS Week – we’ll be holding space for collective learning around these questions.
-There are multiple pathways into this conversation:

 As we move into this conversation, we acknowledge the time and place in which we’re having it.
 In a country and economy built on dispossession of land and labor through a myriad of forces beginning with colonization, slavery, environmental destruction, and an unjust immigration system.
 At a time when wealth inequality is soaring, when vast disparities exist along lines of race, gender, ability, citizenship.
 And within an organization that affirms the value of artists’ and activists’ work, that advocates for the equitable distribution of resources to cultural workers in the South, and that includes a call for economic justice within our mission statement.